PGScatalog/pgsc_calc/docs/explanation/output.rst

         and is included in the final scoring file.
     * - Match type
       - ``match_status``
-      - Indicates whether the variant is matched (included in the final scoring file), excluded (matched but removed based on variant filters), or unmatched.
+      - Indicates whether the variants are matched (included in the final scoring file), excluded (matched but removed based on variant filters), or unmatched.
     * - Ambiguous
       - ``ambiguous``
-      - True/False flag indicating whether the matched variant is strand-ambiguous (e.g. A/T and C/G variants).
+      - True/False flag indicating whether the matched variants are strand-ambiguous (e.g. A/T and C/G variants).
     * - Multiallelic
       - ``is_multiallelic``
-      - True/False flag indicating whether the matched variant is multi-allelic (multiple ALT alleles).
+      - True/False flag indicating whether the matched variants are multi-allelic (multiple ALT alleles).
     * - Multiple potential matches
       - ``duplicate_best_match``
-      - True/False flag indicating whether a single scoring file variants has multiple potential matches to the target genome.
+      - True/False flag indicating whether a single scoring file variant has multiple potential matches to the target genome.
-        This usually occurs when the variant has no other_allele, and with variants that have different REF alleles.
+        This usually occurs when the variant has no other/non-effect allele, and with variants that have different REF alleles.
     * - Duplicated matched variants
       - ``duplicate_ID``
       - True/False flag indicating whether multiple scoring file variants match a single target ID.
 This usually occurs when scoring files have been lifted across builds and two variants now point to the same position (e.g. rsID mergers).
+    * - Matches strand flip
+      - ``match_flipped``
+      - True/False flag indicating whether the scoring file variant is originally reported on the opposite strand (and thus flipped to match)
+    * - Variant in reference panel
+      - ``match_IDs``
+      - True/False flag indicating whether the variant from the scoring file that is matched in the target samples is also present in the variants that overlap with the reference population panel (required for PGS adjustment).
     * - n
       - ``count``
-      - Number of variants with this combination of metadata (grouped by: ``[ match_status, ambiguous, is_multiallelic, duplicate_best_match, duplicate_ID]``
+      - Number of variants with this combination of metadata (grouped by: ``[ match_status, ambiguous, is_multiallelic, duplicate_best_match, duplicate_ID, match_flipped, match_IDs]``
     * - %
       - ``percent``
       - Percent of the scoring file's variants that have the combination of metadata in count.

 The log file is a :term:`CSV` that contains all possible matches for each variant in the combined input scoring files.
 This information is useful to debug a score that is causing problems.
 Columns contain information about how each variant was matched against the target genomes: